 Negotiations with interested parties are at an early stage and have no deadline, Schneider said.
 The discussions will at first focus on “whether we can find a common strategy for the development of Cargolux”.
 Formal negotiations over price and capital increases will begin at a later date, he said.

 Cargolux, the first operator of Boeing Co.
-(BA)’s 747-8 freighter, lost $18 million in 2011 as capacity exceeded demand, and has been unprofitable in three of the past four years.
+(BA:US)’s 747-8 freighter, lost $18 million in 2011 as capacity exceeded demand, and has been unprofitable in three of the past four years.
 The results of a strategic review are due to be presented next month, Martine Scheuren, a Cargolux spokeswoman, said in an e- mail.
 Talks with unions to lower labor costs are set to resume Jan.
 5, she said.

 Stakeholders in Cargolux, which employs 1,500 people, include state-backed passenger carrier Luxair SA and local banks Societe Nationale de Credit et d’Investissement and Banque et Caisse d’Epargne de l’Etat.